 American Spikenard (Aralia racemosa) matures to 3-5' in height and has green flowers with attractive reddish purple berries in early fall.
 Spikenard is a true herbaceous perennial in that it dies back each fall and emerges from the ground up each spring.
 So large and broad, it is sometimes confused for a woodland shrub.
 It prefers wet to medium soil but tolerated dry-shade when mature in rich clay soils.
 Many woodland plants have already finished flowering when Spikenard blooms and shows off its beautiful berries.
 Cut the entire plant down in fall as there is no winter interest.
 In Kansas landscapes, use in Woodland gardens, sun dappled shade gardens, naturalized areas, wild gardens and native plant gardens.
-Plant as a specimen focal point or small grouping backdrop for shorter plants to contract in the shade garden.
+Plant as a specimen focal point or small grouping backdrop for shorter plants to contrast in the shade garden.

 Dutchman's Pipe / Woolly Pipevine (Aristolochia tomentosa) is one of the most rapidly growing vines in out library capable of growing 15-30' in one summer!
 Native to eastern North America including Missouri, it typically occurs along moist woods and along streams.
 It can fill a large trellis or arbor with bright green foliage up to 12" across creating the most dense shade of any vine.
 It needs typical garden soil and regular moisture and is intolerant of drought.
 In Eastern Kansas, typically our 40 inches of rainfall is close to sufficient without much extra water if planted in good soils.
 The flowers are 1-2" across but are usually not noticed but is absolutely gorgeous with foliage alone.